An open letter to prospective graduate students

 SAFS receives far more qualified applications than we can possibly hope to admit, which makes the application process exceptionally competitive.
 In recent years, we’ve been able to accept approximately 10-15% of all qualified applications.

 How can I improve my chances?

 Another good question!
 Obviously, good grades, previous research experience, and strong test scores will help your standing considerably.
 Also, students who have managed to secure their own funding through a fellowship or scholarship are much more likely to be granted an offer, because the funding hurdle has been cleared.
 It’s also a very good idea to contact several SAFS faculty to find out what opportunities exist in other lab groups.
-Students interested in joining my lab group might also be interested in the research programs of Trevor Branch, David Beauchamp, Ray Hilborn, Daniel Schindler, or Si Simenstad.
+Students interested in joining my lab group might also be interested in the research programs of Andrew Berdahl, Trevor Branch, Sarah Converse, Ray Hilborn, Andre Punt, Daniel Schindler, or Chelsea Wood.